lucascomamala/react-capstone/README.md

 # React-Redux Capstone for Microverse

-Web application that utilizes Riot's League of Legends API to display a list of character and alloq filtering through them, as well as seeing additional details for each character.
+Web application that utilizes Riot's League of Legends API to display a list of characters and allows filtering through them, as well as seeing additional details for each character.

 ## Built With